 Wonder how those fabulous printed fabrics are made?
 We will use monoprinting, screening and direct painting on fabric.
 Using fiber reactive dyes, discover many ways to add pattern, color and texture to fabric.
 It is a great class to learn how to use surface design on fabric.
 All skill levels are welcome.
 Use your finished cotton fabric for functional pieces or in a quilt!

-A three to five day class, limit varies.
+A four to five day class, limit varies.

 A Dozen Ways: Design for Art Quilts

 “Just be creative!” is often encouraged.
 Well, designing from thin air is extremely difficult!
 This workshop reveals tips, ideas, and techniques used for starting from scratch for original works.
 From small studies, to full scale patterns, Pat Pauly uses various ways to design and construct art quilts.
 We’ll use methods for starting from nothing, to how to read a sketch for design, and learning how to scale up.
 Bring your notebooks, try some design exercises, and take away more than a dozen ideas for kick starting original work.

 A one or two day class, limit 20

 Build this large graphic leaf using freezer paper to form the design templates for a final 24” x 24” hanging, or combine with three additional blocks to make a stunning quilt.
 Pat Pauly will show you how to transform a line drawing into templates, how to choose fabric and color, and assemble this “Big Leaf.”
 At the end of this class you will know how to translate your own designs using this freezer paper method.